TheFeministSoftwareFoundation/C-plus-Equality/README.md

 On 1s and 0s
 ============

 The traditional binary foundation of 1s and 0s is deeply problematic: 1 is inherently phallic and thus misogynistic.
+Also, some 1s are 0s, and some 0s are 1s.
+It is not fair to give them immutable labels.
 Instead, we have 0s and Os as our fundamental binary logic gates.
 They symbolise/-ize the varying, natural, and beautiful differences of the female vaginal opening.

 0 is to take the conventional value of 0.